WiednerF/arx-tos-plugin/README.md

 Privacy Plugin for TOS
 ====

-This project implements a plugin for the Pentaho Data Integration platform which provides methods for assessing and managing re-identification risks based on the methodology proposed in "El Emam, Khaled, Guide to the De-Identification of Personal Health Information, CRC Press, 2013".
+This project implements a plugin for the Talend Open Studio platform which provides methods for assessing and managing re-identification risks based on the methodology proposed in "El Emam, Khaled, Guide to the De-Identification of Personal Health Information, CRC Press, 2013".

 System-Requirements
 ------